 * Most any moment in the Battle of Hogwarts, up to Voldemort's death, of course.
-The two that give me the worst case of tears are Slughorn (who has always been shown as a bit of a coward) leading the reinforcements for the Battle of Hogwarts and Molly Weasley fighting with Bellatrix Lestrange.
+Two of the worst examples are Slughorn (who has always been shown as a bit of a coward) leading the reinforcements for the Battle of Hogwarts and Molly Weasley fighting with Bellatrix Lestrange.

 * The realisation that Andromeda Tonks lost her husband and her daughter's husband walked out on them.
 Then, he comes back, her grandson is named after her dead husband, and it seems okay.
 But then there's the battle at Hogwarts.
 Lupin leaves, and then so does her daughter, and neither of them come back, leaving her with her grandson, named for her husband, and with the same morphing abilities as her dead daughter.
 The woman barely appears in the book, but experiences as much loss as so many others.
 (Also, Sirius had died nearly two years beforehand, and a comment Sirius makes in Book 5 implies that they were closest to each other among their family members.)

 ** Not to mention the fact that she's the sister of Voldemort's right-hand woman.
 You see Harry's reaction to her when he doesn't initially realize who she is (or rather, who she isn't), and wonder if other strangers had given her that same reaction.
 And ''then'' you wonder if that has anything to do with the fact that she and her husband live in a secluded location, away from other wizards and witches.

 ** And the fact that her own ''sister'' is the one who killed her daughter.